flame-code/FLAME/docs/geopt.rst

     default: ``1000``

 **dxmax**: (real) Maximum displacement for each atomic component.
 Units in Bohr.
-Not implemented in all methods yet.
+Not yet implemented in all methods.

     default: ``1.d-1``

 **funits**: (real) Factor to scale energy and force units.
 Currently only useful for Lennard-Jones potential, where the units can be scaled to be comparable to other potentials.

     default: ``1.d0``

 **cellrelax**: (logical) Activates variable cell shape relaxations.
  If ``True``, a variable cell shape optimization is performed.
+Not yet implemented in all methods.

     default: ``False``

-**strfact**: (real) The stress tensor scaled by this factor and treated like forces in the process of optimization.
+**strfact**: (real) The stress tensor is scaled by this factor and treated like forces in the process of optimization.
+Note that internally the unit of the stress tensor is :math:`{\textrm{Ha}}/{\textrm{Bohr}^{3}}`.
-Only relevant if **cellrelax** is ``True``.
+Only relevant for variable cell shape relaxations.

     default: ``1.d2``

 **geoext**: (logical) Some atomic simulation packages (e.g., LAMMPS, GULP, etc.) come with their own implementations of geometry optimizers.
 If  ``True``, these  extrenal optimizers will be used.
-Not implemented for all extrenal codes.
+Not yet implemented for all extrenal codes.

     default: ``False``

 ``bfgs`` parameters
 ---------------------

-**condnum**: (real) Predicted condition number of the system.
+**condnum**: (real) Predetermined condition number of the system.

     default: ``1.d1``